lemitaye/MScED_Dissertation/README.md

 # MScED Dissertation

 ### Overview
-Replication Files for my graduate dissertation at the University of Oxford for the program MSc in Economics for Development, 2021/22.
+Replication Files for my graduate dissertation at the University of Oxford for the program "MSc in Economics for Development", 2021/22.

 ### Introduction
-This repository contains replication files for my graduate dissertation titled "The Relationship Between Sibling Size and Educational Attainment of Children: Evidence from South Africa".
+This repository contains replication files for my graduate dissertation titled "The Relationship Between Sibling Size and Educational Attainment of Children: Evidence from South Africa" (the final version of the paper can be downloaded from [here](https://drive.google.com/file/d/1crjhlKiPioZWe635nyC8OP9Py7UTrTQS/view?usp=sharing)).

 The raw data comes from the 2011 South African Census (10% public use sample), which can be freely accessed from [here](https://www.datafirst.uct.ac.za/dataportal/index.php/catalog/485).
 In the "Get Microdata" tab, you can find two zip files named "sa-census-2011-person-prov-1to5-v2-20150825-stata.zip" and "sa-census-2011-person-prov-6to9-v2-20150825-stata.zip", which contain individual level data in Stata format.